The Pulse of K-Entertainment

 Directors' Fortnight

-Directors' Fortnight, branded in French as Quinzaine des Cinéastes, is one of the most influential sidebars in the Cannes ecosystem.
-Created in 1969 by the Société des Réalisatrices et Réalisateurs de Films after the rupture around the 1968 festival, it was built to give filmmakers a more open platform than the official competition structure.
-That founding logic still defines the section.
-It is non-competitive, filmmaker-led, and shaped around discovery rather than prize-chasing.
+Directors' Fortnight, now branded as Quinzaine des Cinéastes, is one of the most important discovery engines orbiting the Cannes Film Festival.
+Founded in 1969 by the Société des Réalisatrices et Réalisateurs de Films after the rupture around the 1968 edition, it was built as an independent filmmakers' selection rather than another prize-first competition lane.

 Gallery